-After you've searched for your industry, you'll see values for key profit, cash, and productivity metrics, as well as quick and current ratios.
-This article offers a detailed description of each metric available.
-However, this detail is also available in the app.
+After you've searched for your industry, you'll see benchmark data for key profit, cash, and productivity metrics, as well as quick and current ratios.
+This article offers a detailed description of each metric available, and you can also find this information within the LivePlan Benchmarks tab.
 Just click on any metric for details:

 |Profit metric||How it's calculated|

 |Gross margin||This metric subtracts your direct costs from your revenue to determine your gross margin (sometimes called “gross income”) and then divides the result by your revenue to produce a percentage.|